 Shame Wrapped in Silence

 Silence, when misunderstood, becomes coated in shame.
-Every time an adult sighed in frustration, rolled their eyes, or labeled me "difficult," a little more shame was added to the pile.
-I internalized the message that my inability to speak was a personal failing.
+Every time an adult sighed in frustration, rolled their eyes, or labelled me "difficult," a little more shame was added to the pile.
+I internalised the message that my inability to speak was a personal failing.

 The silence was bad.
 The shame about the silence was worse.
 It followed me home.
 It stayed with me long after the moment had passed.